syncfusion-content/asp.net-core-docs/aspnet-core/Chart/Legend.md

 ## Series selection on legend item click

 You can select a specific series or point while clicking on the corresponding legend item through disabling the **ToggleSeriesVisibility** option of the legend.
-The default value of toggleSeriesVisibility option is **True**.
+The default value of toggleSeriesVisibility option is **true**.
 To customize the series selection refer to the series Selection.

 {% highlight cshtml %}